You are free to republish this article both online and in print. We ask that you follow some simple guidelines.

 As The Gazette wrote, The Crossing is “a drama wrapped in mystery.
 At every turn, there’s a new secret to unravel… Reminiscent of Lost and Wayward Pines, signalling great potential for the new series.”

-The first six episodes are now available to binge on Showmax, with the rest of the season coming in June and the final two episodes express from the US.
+All episodes are now available to binge on Showmax, express from the US.

 Republish this post